michaelmcandrew/tha/drupal/sites/all/modules/accountmenu/README.txt

 the configuration changes are lost.
 So it's best to first move the links first, then set configuration.

-The "My account" link title can include tokens !name or !realname. !name is replaced with the log in name, !realname is replace with the real name if the RealName module is installed, if not, it's replaced with the log in name.
+The "My account" link title can include tokens @name or @realname. @name is replaced with the log in name, @realname is replace with the real name if the RealName module is installed, if not, it's replaced with the log in name.

+The accountmenu block title can have token @name and @realname and these works the same as the "My account" link title